Eustachy Żyliński: Lwów School of Mathematics (1919–1945)

 From October 1919, he was associate professor at the Jan Kazimierz University in Lwów and in July 1922 Żyliński was appointed full professor at University in Lwów, and then head of the Department of Mathematics A at the Faculty of Philosophy.
 In 1925, he proved that "there are exactly two binary functors (namely, binegation and the Sheffer stroke) each of which is sufficient for defining all other unary and binary functors of classical propositional logic."
 His colleagues included mathematicians such as Stefan Banach and Hugo Steinhaus.
 1929 he was dean of the Faculty of Mathematics and Natural Sciences of the Jagiellonian University and was the promoter of Władysław Orlicz's doctoral dissertation.

 During the Soviet occupation of Lwów he worked as the head of the Algebra Department at the University of Lwów, and during the German occupation (1941–1944) he took part in clandestine teaching at the Jagiellonian University.

 Postwar career (1945–1954)

 After Lwów was reoccupied by the Red Army, he started working at the university.
 From March 15, 1945, Żyliński was a member of the Union of Polish Patriots in Lviv.
-After the deportation from of Poles Lviv, he initially settled in Łódź.
+After the deportation of Poles from Lviv, he initially settled in Łódź.
 At that time, he worked at the Ministry of Foreign Affairs, and was also nominated as consul general in Kiev, but did not assume this office.
 In 1947 he moved to Gliwice, where in the years 1946–1951 he was the head of the Department of Mathematics at the Faculty of Engineering and Construction of the Silesian University of Technology.
 In 1951 he retired and returned to Lodz. Żyliński died there in 1954 of a cerebral hemorrhage.